 You wouldn’t go on a first date without looking your best, and your house shouldn’t be sold without looking its best, either.
 When it’s time to sell your home, small changes can make a big difference – curb appeal can increase your home’s value by 5-10 percent!
 Wowza.
-Plus, over 80 percent of real estate agents have had potential buyers decline to look at a house solely because of its exterior.

 Note: If selling your house isn’t in your near future, think of these tasks as investments.
 If you decide to sell down the road, the work will already be done.